Blochowiak/Projects-Portfolio/README.md

 # School Project - XYZ Cafe
 ## Advanced Mathematical Modeling
 This is a project I made with two other students over a period of about eight weeks.
-The description of the project can be read in the Executive Summary or in the Introduction of the Technical Report (both are in this repository).
+The description of the project can be read in the Introduction of the Technical Report provided.

 ### Tasks
 1. Replicate a lunch rush of business based upon three weeks of prior data.